Taris9047/taris-personal-settings/Notes/ROCm_Install_On_PopOS_22.04.md

 ```
 Note that the rocm-llvm_xxxx might differ in later time.
 But make sure the orders of those `tar.xz` files are listed correctly.

+This part also no longer needed:

 Now, then install those `-10-dev` stuffs.
 ```bash
 sudo apt install libstdc++-10-dev libstdc-10-dev
 ```

+But this part is necessary:

 Also, manage some group privilege stuffs for current user.
 ```bash